I am a photographer, explorer and entrepreneur who helps other photographers grow in success, in photography, health, wealth and happiness.

 - Age 22 started school photography, had my first ever anxiety attack and first heart break.
 I was devastated.

 - Two years I managed through gut wrenching anxieties and trying to get mastery over feeling so overwhelmed by life and shooting hundreds and hundreds of children every week.

 - Worked for 10 months managing a franchise style photo studio.
-Got laid off.
+Got laid off for being incompetent.